 - Tweaking the look and feel in a quest for perfection (when you really don’t know what “perfect” is)

-- Writing a bunch of “pillar posts”
+- Writing a bunch of “pillar posts” (bonus points for targeting certain word counts as if that’s the most important thing)

-- Then removing the wall and letting the blog be LIVE!
+- Then removing the wall and letting the blog be “LIVE”!

-And, of course, you were imagining the masses just flocking to your blog and melting your servers.
+And, of course, you were imagining the masses just flocking to your blog and melting your servers!
 Or, perhaps, you were being a realist and knew it’d be a slower buildup.
 But, then you watch those stats and it seems your new blog just barely gets off ZERO.

 Well, maybe one visitor.
 Your mom. 😉